what is a module?

 the terminal shows

-the history program shows all the commands I typed in the terminal
+The history program shows all the commands I typed in the terminal

 • I ran python3 -m unittest to see the test fail